The SpongeBob SquarePants Movie (video game)

-The SpongeBob SquarePants Movie is a 2004 platform game based on the film of the same name and published by THQ for the PlayStation 2, Xbox, GameCube, Microsoft Windows, and Game Boy Advance.
+The SpongeBob SquarePants Movie is a 2004 platform game based on the 2004 film of the same name, in turn based on the animated television series SpongeBob SquarePants.
+The game was published by THQ for the PlayStation 2, Xbox, GameCube, Microsoft Windows, and Game Boy Advance.
 The PlayStation 2, Xbox, and GameCube versions were developed by Heavy Iron Studios.
 The Game Boy Advance version was developed by WayForward Technologies.
 The Microsoft Windows version was developed by AWE Games.
 The Mac version was developed by Aspyr.
 Most of the film's cast reprise their roles.

 Gameplay

 The plot of the video game is largely based on the film, albeit liberties are taken occasionally.
 After numerous failed attempts to steal the Krabby Patty secret formula, Plankton puts "Plan Z" into effect: He steals King Neptune's crown, sends it to Shell City, and frames Mr. Krabs for the theft.
-As a result, SpongeBob and Patrick are tasked to retrieve the crown from Shell City to save Mr. Krabs and Bikini Bottom within six days.
+As a result, SpongeBob and Patrick are tasked to retrieve the crown from Shell City to save Mr. Krabs and Bikini Bottom within six days or Mr. Krabs will be executed.